 John Milnes Baker, AIA

-I am pleased to report that the new edition of my book has been delivered to the publisher and will be shipped to bookstores in the next few weeks.
-The official Pub Date is July 3rd but books may be ordered ahead any time.
+I am pleased to report that the new edition of my book has been published.
 It is larger than the original edition; I have colored all the plates and added a new Preface and a 12th chapter.

 I hope the next generation will enjoy looking at architecture, particularly houses, with a new interest in the way we live and how the study of architecture can enrich our lives.
 If I can encourage my readers to view architectural design with an informed and critical eye, I will have succeeded in my goal in writing this book.